-Whether your much-loved pet is a hamster, a horse or anything in between you’ll want to give him or her a happy, healthy life.
+Whether you have a cat or a dog, we know you want to give him or her a happy, healthy life.

-Animals need a nutritionally balanced diet, a secure place to sleep, plenty of exercise and the right amount of space or water around them.
+Pets need a nutritionally balanced diet, a secure place to sleep, plenty of exercise and water and a caring environment.

 Depending on the animal or their breed, they may also need extra care, such as grooming and behavioural training.

-For owners of all pets, it may be worth taking out a pet insurance plan as it will help meet any unplanned costs, particularly veterinary fees.
+For pet owners, it may be worth taking out a pet insurance plan as this will help meet any unplanned costs, particularly veterinary fees.

 What does it cover?

-Pet insurance can pay the vet bills (at least in part, depending on your plan) if your pet has an accident or is unwell.
+Pet insurance can help pay the vet bills (at least in part, depending on your plan) if your pet has an accident or becomes ill.

-In many cases, you can also claim on your policy if you have had to cancel a holiday.
+A pet policy can also cover other occurrences such as holiday cancellation due to an unwell pet.
 It may also contribute towards the cost of advertising and a reward if your pet ever gets lost or stolen and pay out if your pet dies after an accident.

 Many policies also offer liability insurance in case your pet causes accidental damage to a third party, while others will help meet the costs of your own medical emergencies, by paying the boarding fees for a kennel or cattery if you have to spend time in hospital.

-Day-to-day costs of having a pet are generally not included and these include routine check ups at the vets and the cost of spraying, flea control and vaccinations.
+Day-to-day costs of having a pet are generally not covered by pet insurance, these include routine check-ups at the vets and the cost of spraying, flea control and vaccinations.

 How is it calculated?

-Underwriters, as with all insurance policies, are looking for the risk of a policy having to pay out.
-So if your breed of dog has a tendency towards a medical condition that’s particularly expensive to treat, for example, the premiums rise.
+As with all policies, insurers base premiums on risk factors.
+So for example, if your breed of dog has a tendency towards a medical condition that’s particularly expensive to treat, the price of your premium will rise.

-If an animal has any pre-existing conditions, they may be excluded from the policy.
-Some policies will also limit the payouts to only 12 months for ongoing treatment or only pay out for the same operation once or twice.
+If your cat or dog has any pre-existing conditions, any treatment for that condition may be excluded from the policy.
+Some policies will also limit payouts to 12 months for ongoing treatment or only pay out for the same operation once or twice.

 How to compare cover

-Using a comparison site will help you compare the costs of policies but make sure you are you buy it at the right level for your needs.
+Using a comparison site will help you compare the costs of policies but make sure you are you buy it at the right level of cover for your needs.